JamieWilson2000/aesopsfablesms3/README.md

 - Fix: I created the images folder inside of the assets folder which wasn't being recognised in the url_for string so I tried creating the folder and contents inside the static folder and that solved the problem.
 - Problem: iframe element spilling out of grid container.
 - Fix: To fix this I researched and referenced the website "https://tylerduprey-52451.medium.com/a-perfect-video-container-with-css-37fd454c5eb5 on how to create the perfect video container.
 Following on from that I then styled the element to suit.
+- Problem: Pages moving from side to side.
+- Fix:

 # Code Validations